-We will search electronic databases (PubMed, CINAHL, PsycINFO, AMED, CENTRAL), as well as bibliographies of existing systematic reviews and included studies, to identify Englishlanguage reports of RCT testing the efficacy and safety of mindfulness meditation-used adjunctively or as mono-therapy-to treat adults with chronic pain.
-Two independent reviewers will screen identified literature using predetermined eligibility criteria, abstract study-level information and outcome data, and assess the methodological quality of included studies.
-Outcomes of interest include pain, use of analgesics, functional status, quality of life, and adverse events.
+We will search electronic databases (PubMed, CINAHL, PsycINFO, AMED, CENTRAL), as well as bibliographies of existing systematic reviews and included studies, to identify English-language reports of RCTs that evaluate the efficacy and safety of mindfulness meditation-used adjunctively or as mono-therapy-to treat adults with nicotine dependence or tobacco use disorder (TUD).
+Two reviewers will independently screen literature identified by the searches using predetermined eligibility criteria, abstract information and outcome data from those studies that meet the inclusion criteria, and also assess their methodological quality.
+Outcomes of interest include cessation of tobacco use, reduction in tobacco use, and adverse events of mindfulness meditation.
 If we identify sufficient numbers of homogeneous studies, we will synthesize data via meta-analysis, and conduct pre-planned subgroup and sensitivity analyses as data allow.
 Lastly, the reviewers will assess the quality of evidence for each outcome using the GRADE approach.
 The review will be registered in PROSPERO.

 The methods, literature search results, findings, conclusions, and quality of the evidence will be reported in a comprehensive report, and all studies will be described in evidence tables.
-The results of this review aim to help Department of Veterans Affairs/Department of Defense (VA/DoD) clinical decision-making regarding mindfulness meditation used adjunctively or as mono-therapy in treating chronic pain.
+The results of this review will help to inform the Department of Veterans Affairs/Department of Defense (VA/DoD) clinical decision-making regarding mindfulness meditation used adjunctively or as mono-therapy in treating tobacco use.